Featured image of post Find required code owner approvers for a PR in 3 steps

 Further reading

-Recently, we wrote how merges work with GitHub pull requests.
+We also wrote about how merges work with GitHub pull requests.

 Previously, we explained how to create reusable workflows and steps in GitHub Actions.